sjkp/Microsoft-teams-docs/teams/createconfigpage.md

 You must include the [Microsoft Teams Tab library](jslibrary.md) in your configuration page so that it can communicate with Microsoft Teams.

+>**Note:** the example here is solely to illustrate the concept.
+Your configuration page should have a clean UI that fits with the look and feel of the Microsoft Teams dialog in which it sits.

 !["Screenshot of the configuration page for a simple example app, giving the user the option of which map type to select."](images/tab_configui.png)

 ## Configuration page example